 We were excited for a lot of our Alberta adventure this summer, but exploring the world of Dinosaurs was at the top of that list.
-We are big Dinosaur geeks, so we knew that Dinosaur Provincial Park had to be one of our stops, along with our visit to the Royal Tyrrell Museum.
+We are big Dinosaur geeks, so we knew that exploring Dinosaur Provincial Park had to be on the top of our list, along with our visit to the Royal Tyrrell Museum.
 Plus, we were camping in the park.
 How much more exciting could it get?
 More than we imagined.

 Dinosaur Provincial Park is a UNESCO World Heritage Site located about two-and-a-half hours drive east of Calgary, Alberta, Canada; or a half-hour drive northeast of Brooks.
 Dinosaur Provincial Park is one of the richest Dinosaur fossil locales in the world.
 Fifty-eight Dinosaur species have been discovered at the park and more than 500 specimens have been removed and exhibited in museums around the globe.
 This justified its becoming a World Heritage Site in 1979.
 The park is situated in the valley of the Red Deer River, which is noted for its striking badland topography.